Webstop/core-styles/docs/grocery/analytics/tracking.md

 ## Data Lists

-Below you'll find the value lists for the `data-aye-app` attribute and the `data-aye-group` attribute.
+Below you'll find the value lists for the `data-aye-app-id` attribute and the `data-aye-group` attribute.

 ### Product ID List

-These values are used by the `data-aye-app` attribute.
+These values are used by the `data-aye-app-id` attribute.
 The following values match those found in core-rails `app` database.
 You can find the full list on the [core-admin apps page](https://admin.grocerywebsite.com/apps).